An immobilizer system is an essential security feature in modern vehicles, designed to prevent unauthorized engine start-ups.

 Since the immobilizer system is closely tied to the vehicle’s ECU, performing a diagnostic check on the ECU can help identify any underlying issues.

-You may need a specialized OBD2 scanner to perform this diagnostic.
+You may need a best professional automotive scanner to perform this diagnostic.
 If the scanner identifies any fault codes related to the immobilizer or ECU, follow the recommended steps to clear these codes.

-It is important to note that ANCEL X7 car scanners do not support IMMO for FORD, AUDI, VW, SEAT, SKODA, and LAMBORGHINI vehicles.
+It is important to note that ANCEL X7 obd2 scanner with bluetooth do not support IMMO for FORD, AUDI, VW, SEAT, SKODA, and LAMBORGHINI vehicles.

 For these brands, consider using the ANCLE V6pro scanner instead.